-This website is owned by Pemberton Greenish LLP.
-A reference to ‘Pemberton Greenish’, the ‘firm’, ‘we’, ‘us’ or ‘our’ mean or refer to Pemberton Greenish LLP as the context requires.
+This website is owned by Pemberton Greenish a trading name of Cripps LLP.
+A reference to ‘Pemberton Greenish’, the ‘firm’, ‘we’, ‘us’ or ‘our’ mean or refer to Pemberton Greenish as the context requires.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

 - Strictly necessary cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website or use our online forms or application forms.